publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch32/schIII–A/m__us_usc_t22_s2430b.md

     (b) __Eligibility determinations__

-        Consistent with subsection (a) of this section, the President shall determine whether a country is eligible to receive benefits under this subchapter.
+        Consistent with subsection (a), the President shall determine whether a country is eligible to receive benefits under this subchapter.
 The President shall notify the appropriate congressional committees of his intention to designate a country as an eligible country at least 15 days in advance of any formal determination.

 ([Pub.
 L. 87–195][/us/pl/87/195], pt.
 IV, § 703, as added [Pub.
 L. 102–549, title VI, § 602(a)][/us/pl/102/549/s602/a], Oct.
 28, 1992, [106 Stat.
 3664][/us/stat/106/3664].)